michaelge233/michaelge233/README.md

-- What is my major?
-Chemistry or EE, this is a question.
-- But programming is always my love.
+- Chemistry or EE, this is a question.
+But programming is always my love.

 <!---